Day 1, Friday � Depart Dublin

-Check-in at Dublin airport for your direct Aer Lingus flight to Santiago de Compostela.
-On arrival, you will be met by your guide and transferred to your hotel in the UNESCO World Heritage Site of Lugo where you will stay for 4 nights with breakfast and dinner.
+Check-in at Dublin airport for your direct Ryanair flight to Porto airport (Portugal) .
+On arrival, you will be met by your guide and transferred to your hotel in the UNESCO World Heritage Site of Lugo where you will stay in the 4 star Hotel Mercure Lugo for 4 nights with breakfast and dinner.

 Walk 29km approx. 7hrs 30mins

-After breakfast we can leave for the Pilgrims Mass at noon in the Cathedral of St. James.
-After you can enjoy the rest of the day in Santiago at your leisure, visit the tomb of St. James again, enjoy the Holy Year festivities, explore the many narrow cobbled streets and enjoy the Galician cuisine.
+After breakfast we can leave for the Pilgrims Mass at noon in the Cathedral.
+Visit the tomb of St. James again, absorb the wonderful architecture of the Cathedral, explore the many narrow cobbled streets and enjoy the Galician cuisine.
 Return the short distance to the hotel for dinner.

 *It is our intention to follow the itinerary as outlined above, however due to many factors like local holidays, traffic or weather conditions it may be necessary to make changes to the order of events or even the cancelation of certain events.